WAppAI/assistant/README.md

 To chat with Sydney, you will need:

 - Node.js >= 18.15.0
-- a spare WhatsApp number (chatting with yourself is not ideal, but also works)
+- A spare WhatsApp number (chatting with yourself is not ideal, but also works)
+- FFMPEG must be installed in order to use audio transcription.

 ### Installation
+You can configure the project automatically by running either the `setup.bat` file (for Windows) or the `setup.sh` file (for Ubuntu/Debian).

+Alternatively, you have the option to perform a manual installation by following the steps below:

 1. Clone this repository